If you are wondering whether to form an LLC or an INC, here is what you should know.

 These are federal tax rules but not corporate laws.

 LLC can choose how it wants to be taxed.
-It is taxed as a sole proprietorship if it has 1 member and as a partnership, if it has more than 1 member.
+It is taxed as a sole proprietorship if it has 1 member and as a partnership, if it has more than 1 member (see our 'LLV vs Sole Proprietorship' post).
 An LLC can also choose to be taxed as C Corporation or S Corporation.

 LLC is considered a pass-through business hence owners pay personal income tax.
 The net income for the LLC is given equally to members who each will pay tax.